Battle of San Juan Hill: The Attack on San Juan Hill

-In the meantime, Gen. Hamilton Hawkins' 1st Infantry Brigade was preparing to assault San Juan Hill, the higher of the two hilltops forming San Juan heights.
+As men waited at the base of the hill, General Hamilton Hawkins' 1st Infantry Brigade was preparing to assault San Juan Hill, the higher of the two hilltops forming San Juan Heights.
 The southernmost point was most recognizable for the Spanish blockhouse, a defensive fort that dominated the crest.
 The Cavalry Brigade then moved into position.
-In open view of the Spanish positions on the heights, the Americans suffered casualties from rifle and artillery fire while awaiting orders from General Shafter to take the hill.
+Continuing to wait for orders from General Shafter, the Americans suffered casualties from rifle and artillery fire.
 As the volume of fire increased, officers began to agitate for action.

 The 2nd and 10th Infantry regiments of the 2nd Brigade were ordered by the brigade commander, Col. E. P. Pearson, to advance towards the Spanish lines.
 Positioned on the far left of the American line, the two regiments moved forward in good order, advanced towards a small knoll on the Spanish right flank, and drove groups of Spanish skirmishers back towards their trenches.
 A former brigade staff officer, First Lieutenant Jules Garesche Ord (son of General E. O. C. Ord), officially of the 6th Infantry Regiment but temporarily assigned to D Company of the 10th due to sick and heat-disabled officers in the Fifth Corps, made a special request to General Hawkins.
 "General, if you will order a charge, I will lead it."
 Hawkins responded, "I will not ask for volunteers, I will not give permission and I will not refuse it," he said.
 "God bless you and good luck!"
 Lt.
 Ord then asked the leaders to the right of the 10th Cavalry (members of the 3rd and 1st Volunteers) to "support the regulars" when they charged the heights.
 When Ord returned to his assigned unit, he advised his commander, Captain John Bigelow Jr. of D Troop, of his conversation with the general.
 Bigelow gave the honor to sound the advance to Lt.
 Ord.
 With a sword in one hand and a pistol in the other, Ord stood up and ordered the advance of his unit.
 The Buffalo Soldiers (members of the 10th Cavalry Regiment) moved out of the trenches and up the hill.
 Units to the right began moving forward in a ripple effect to support the regulars.
 To the left of the 10th, a cheer went out from members of the 24th all-black Infantry Regiment, and they too moved toward the top of the heights.
 They were accompanied by elements of the 6th Infantry Regiment, including E Company, led by Capt.
 L. W. V. Kennon, as well as units from the 9th and 13th Infantry Regiments.
 The 16th Infantry followed some distance behind the lead formations, while the 71st (New York Volunteer) infantry regiment, having failed to initially advance with the other regiments, remained at the rear.
 As the units began their advance up the hill, they became separated, with the battalions of some regiments placed between those of other regiments.